Research

 Reference-based scaffolding of RNA-seq data

 Transcriptomics data produced with high-throughput sequencing methods targets nearly exclusively gene regions of the genomes and can potentially provide an inexpensive approach for evolutionary and comparative analyses.
 The challenge is to assemble the reads to longer contigs and to identify the correct homologous sequences.
-We develop, Glutton, a targeted approach that uses information from distantly related species to accurately reconstruct transcriptome for non-model organisms lacking a reference genome.
-We apply this to real data in collaboration with the Metapopulation Research Group and the Evo-Devo group.
+We developed Glutton, a targeted approach that uses information from distantly related species to accurately reconstruct transcriptome for non-model organisms lacking a reference genome.

 Metagenomic analysis of noisy sequence data